EvokeMadness/gear-box/charm/README.md

 # Summary

 Mini gear charm!
-This model is a keychain version of my gear box desk toy.
+This model is a keychain version of my [Gear Box]() desk toy.

 # Print Settings